-Back to school means bringing back old routines and habits for both kids and parents, like getting your kids back into organized sports.
-As your children dig out their cleats, helmets and jerseys, there are things you can do to help ease them back into fall sports and prevent future injuries.
+Back to school means getting your kids back into organized sports.
+As your kids dig out their cleats, helmets and jerseys, sports injury prevention should be top of mind for all parents.

-Kate Grant, DO, for Rochester Regional Health Sports Medicine gives her top tips!
+Kate Grant, DO, for Rochester Regional Health Sports Medicine gives her top tips for preventing sports injuries!

 Encourage your child to begin conditioning now so their bodies aren’t beginning the new season totally cold as they head back to school.
-A slow jog or bike ride is a good way to get their muscles moving again at a controlled pace.
+A slow jog or bike ride is a good way to get their muscles moving again at a controlled pace and increase the chance of preventing sports injuries.
 If they’ve been sedentary all summer or their activities haven’t been controlled, a run, swim, bike ride, or any other cardio will help get their bodies ready.